devservice-ora/AI/AI_Mindtools_Framework.md

 Building upon the technology-based modeling frameworks from **[Jim D. Pham's](https://github.com/devservice-ora/articles/blob/main/MindTools.pdf)** research, with the aim of improving students' problem-solving abilities.

 > **Note:** With AI's remarkable capabilities, I prompted assistance in mapping out concepts from my research to enhance students' cognitive problem-solving.
-It just appeared miraculously, transforming the content in just a few seconds.
+It just appeared miraculously, transforming the content in just a few minutes.
 This is truly amazing!

 ---